Corral throws 6 TD passes, Ole Miss beats Vanderbilt 54-21 - WHIZ News

 Corral completed 19 consecutive passes, breaking Eli Manning’s program record of 18 straight against Murray State in his debut his sophomore season.

 Corral’s six touchdown passes also tied Manning’s record for touchdown passes in a game set against Arkansas in 2001.
-It is a school record for touchdown passes in regulation since five of Manning’s passes came in overtime.
+Corral set the school record for touchdown passes in regulation since five of Manning’s passes came in overtime.

-Elijah Moore had 14 receptions for 238 yards with three touchdowns for Ole Miss.
-Kenny Yeboah caught two touchdown passes and Dontario Drummond had one.

 The Rebels built a 31-14 halftime lead and scored on their first drive of the second half.
 Corral found Drummond in the end zone for a 16-yard reception.